 GO

-Kafka libs are based on Java and therefore we should download it and add it to an environment variable.
+Kafka libs are based on Java; therefore, you should download it and add it to an environment variable.

 > sudo yum install java-1.8.0